ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 detect logs that are presenting inconsistent views.

 HTTPS servers supporting the protocol act as STH pools.
-HTTPS clients and CT auditors in the possession of STHs should pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
-CT auditors should perform their auditing duties by retrieving STHs from pools.
+HTTPS clients and CT auditors in the possession of STHs can pollinate STH pools by sending STHs to them, and retrieving new STHs to send to other STH pools.
+CT auditors can improve the value of their auditing by retrieving STHs from pools.

 HTPS clients send STHs to HTTPS servers by POSTing them to the